-Although not a weapon, the Long Range Acoustic Device (and other hailing and deterrent sources) is considered along with in-air sounds produced by Navy sources.
-The Long Range Acoustic Device is a communication device that can be used to warn vessels from continuing towards a high value asset by emitting loud sounds in air.
-The system would typically be used in training activities near shore, and use would be intermittent during these activities.
+The Long Range Acoustic Device is a communication device that can be used to warn vessels against continuing towards a high value asset by emitting loud sounds in air.
+Although not a weapon, the Long Range Acoustic Device (and other hailing and deterrent devices) is considered along with in-air sounds produced by Navy sources.
+The system would typically be used in training activities nearshore, and use would be intermittent during these activities.
 Source levels at 1 m range between 137 dBA re 1 μ Pa for small portable systems and 153 dBA re 1 μ Pa for large systems.
 Sound would be directed within a 30-60 degree wide zone and would be directed over open water.